Last updated on December 15th, 2025 at 01:32 am

 The plot is insane.
 ANDREW!
 YOUR SKILLS ARE INSANE.

 What started as a very well written and VERY modern social commentary, has twisted fantastically into a tense and thought provoking tale that you cant quite learn what to expect from.
-Highly recommended, we love the way the story is being told and music and sounds are on point!
+Highly recommended, we love the way the story is being told and music and sounds are on point.

 We love it so far!!
-The art is very pogchamp and we love the music :]
+The art is very pogchamp and we love the music :].

 Its a lot more dark & mature than previous works which shall not be named, and it looks like its been structurally planned out so thats a huge plus!!
 The soundtrack is stellar as always and Im really into the storyline so far.
 If you were ever into HS, its definitely worth the $10 for the nostalgia alone.
 Also v excited for the clowngirl.

-More pages for Psycholonials – The Silence Mill, Inc.
+- Developer: The Silence Mill Inc.